It’s Okay to Feel Frustrated as a Parent

 If children are doing something because it feels good, you might need to do something different, since your reaction isn’t really what they are getting out of it.
 In this case, giving them some rules or guidelines for certain behavior, or providing some type of alternative (less annoying) activity that would elicit the same good feeling would be the best strategy.

-Parent Child Interaction Therapy (PCIT) is a special type of behavior family therapy which helps address behavior problems with young children.
-It involves parent coaching with daily home practice, where parents have the opportunity to learn and practice skills which help improve the parent-child relationship and then improve the discipline in the household.
+Parent-child interaction Therapy (PCIT) is a special type of behavior family therapy that helps address behavior problems with young children.
+It involves parent coaching with daily home practice, where parents have the opportunity to learn and practice skills that help improve the parent-child relationship and then improve the discipline in the household.
 It is evidence-based and very effective with many children.
 I love helping families improve their relationships with their children and reducing the stress and frustration they have when they come in for therapy.

 If you are looking for help with your young child’s behavior at home, reach out to me at drmyszak@helpandhealingcenter.com so we can discuss how we can work together!